Pumpkin Spice Waffles

 - In a small mixing bowl combine eggs, milk, pumpkin, vinegar and vanilla.
 Whisk until combined.

-- In a larger mixing bowl combine oat flour, corn starch, baking powder, sugar, salt and cinnamon.
+- In a larger mixing bowl combine oat flour, corn starch, baking powder, sugar, salt and pumpkin pie spice.
 Whisk to combine.

 - Add the wet ingredients to the dry ingredients and whisk until fully combined.